Your Hearing Aid Questions Answered

 Most people need two hearing aids if they are found to have hearing loss in both ears.
 Two hearing aids provide better quality, clarity and directional sound, and people with good speech understanding in both ears are the most satisfied wearers of hearing aids.
 Furthermore, two hearing aids make speech sound more natural and therefore adapting to hearing aids much easier.

-That said, the answer to the question can be determined by a thorough hearing evaluation from our Audiologist or one of our Hearing Instrument Specialists.
+That said, the answer to the question can be determined by a thorough hearing evaluation from our Hearing Instrument Specialists.
 It is always best to sit down and discuss all of your options with a hearing healthcare professionals so that you get the best benefit for your investment.
 Call today.

 Do you charge for a hearing evaluation?